futuredapp/Engineering-Handbook/docs/editors.md

 - Use the [`data-gallery`](https://blueswen.github.io/mkdocs-glightbox/gallery/gallery/) attribute to group images into a light gallery.
 For example, `data-gallery="light"` for light mode images and `data-gallery="dark"` for dark mode images.
 This ensures that lightbox will not display dark mode images in light mode and vice versa.
   Related issue: [blueswen/mkdocs-glightbox/issues/26](https://github.com/blueswen/mkdocs-glightbox/issues/26)

-Full example of diagram with light and dark mode images and lightbox support:
+Full example of diagram with transparent background in light and dark variant and lightbox support:

 ```markdown
 ![](../Resources/architecture/arch_kmp_light.png#only-light){data-gallery="light"}